saraferreirascf/Photo-and-video-manipulations-detector/README.md

 **This dataset only contains videos.*

 <!--a href="https://www.autopsy.com/download/" target="_blank">Here</a>, it is possible to find the compilation of all datasets.-->
+All datasets already labeled are available <a href="https://github.com/saraferreirascf/Deep-fake-detector/tree/main/datasets" target="_blank">here</a>

 ## Installation